phoenixnap/drive-encryption-bmc/README.md

 </h1>

 <p align="center">
 Automatically mount an encrypted drive on Bare Metal Cloud.
-This collection uses the phoenixNAP Encryption Management Platform (EMP) as a key storage and PyKMIP to transfer certificates for maximum token security.
+This collection uses the phoenixNAP Encryption Management Platform (EMP) as a key storage system and PyKMIP to transfer certificates for maximum token security.

 <p align="center">
   <a href="https://phoenixnap.com/bare-metal-cloud">Bare Metal Cloud</a> •